shivajreddy/shivareddydev/content/dsa/13 - Dynamic Programming.md

 Learning objectives:

 ### How to solve optimization problems?
 [YT](https://www.youtube.com/watch?v=5dRGRueKU3M&list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O&index=46)
 Understand the difference b/w Greedy method and Dynamic programming.
-Both are used for **optimization** problems.
+- Both are used for **optimization** problems.
 Optimization problems are those where you solve for minimum result or maximum result.
+- **Divide and conquer algorithms break the problem down into subproblems, but these subproblems are not overlapping.**

 #### 1. Greedy Method:
 we follow a pre-defined procedure to get the optimal solution.
 And the procedure is optimal.